shotgunsoftware/python-api/docs/reference.rst

                 LATEST            [string] latest_by  'ENTITIES_CREATED_AT':
                                                         When dealing with multiple
                                                         Versions associated to a group
-                                                        of entities, returns only the
+                                                        of entities, this will return
-                                                        last Version created for each
+                                                        only the last Version created
-                                                        entity.
+                                                        for each entity.
                                                         For example, when dealing with a
                                                         set of Shots, this preset allows
                                                         to find the latest Version created